srozange/yupd/README.md

 ## Limitations

 - Does not currently support updating multiple documents embedded in a single file.
-- Does not currently support the creation of merge requests or pull requests.
 - Only supports modifications to one file per commit.